-Dr. JoLee Sasakamoose is an Anishinabe (Ojibwe) with membership in M’Chigeeng First Nation in Ontario and is an active citizen of Ahtahkakoop Cree Nation in Saskatchewan.
+Dr. JoLee Sasakamoose Research Director, is an Anishinabe (Ojibwe) with membership in M’Chigeeng First Nation in Ontario and is an active citizen of Ahtahkakoop Cree Nation in Saskatchewan.
 Dr. Sasakamoose is the Research Director of the Indigenous Wellness Research Community Network and Wellness Wheel Medical Clinic in Saskatchewan.
 The Indigenous led network engages clinicians and patients as co-researchers in areas of HIV/infectious/chronic disease prevention and treatment, mental health and addictions, and the uses of traditional plant-based medicines and land-based healing for wellness.
 With funding from multiple agencies, the Network is bringing wellness into First Nations and Metis communities throughout Saskatchewan.
 Dr. Sasakamoose is an Associate Professor in Educational Psychology and Counselling at the University of Regina.
 In partnership with the First Nations communities of Saskatchewan, she co-authored the Indigenous Cultural Responsiveness Theory (ICRT), a theoretical framework to guide research that improves the health of Indigenous peoples in Saskatchewan.
 She teaches Group Counselling, Counselling Girls and Women, Counselling Children and Youth, Indigenous Family Therapies, and Decolonizing Research Methodologies.

-Stephanie Konrad is an epidemiologist/researcher with Indigenous Services Canada.
+Stephanie Konrad Researcher, is an epidemiologist/researcher with Indigenous Services Canada.
 She is pleased to work with the Wellness Wheel and our partner communities to support the delivery of STBBI screening, linkage to care and treatment for HIV and HCV in First Nations communities.
 She holds a master’s degree in Community Health and Epidemiology and is a graduate of the Canadian Field Epidemiology Program.

-Dr. Carrie LaVallie (new investigator) is a Registered Psychiatric Nurse.
+Dr. Carrie LaVallie Researcher, is a Registered Psychiatric Nurse.
 With over 28 years of experience, Carrie has worked in various non-profit organizations, private practice, and with First Nation communities.
 She was Interim Executive Coordinator for AIDS Saskatoon, owned PMI Psychosocial and Rehabilitation Services, and was Acting Director Health Sciences/Campus Manager with First Nations University.
 Carrie is currently with the department of Indigenous Health Studies at First Nations University of Canada.
 She has a Master of Health Studies and completed a PhD in Educational Psychology.
 Carrie’s area of research explores the role of spirituality in relapse prevention and her areas of interest are mental health, addictions, and spirituality.